bhollis/maruku/spec/block_docs/code3.md

 This is code (4 spaces):

     Code
-This is not code
+This is code

     Code

 This is code (1 tab):

 	Code
-This is not code
+This is code

 	Code